redislabs-training/dockerized-redis-cluster/readme.md

 ```

 **other languages**
 If you don't want to use python... you could start up another container with your source and language of choice.
-Just make sure it's on the same docker network: *redis-oss-cluster_redisclusternet* and you are connecting your client to the 10.
+Just make sure it's on the same docker network: *redis--cluster_redisclusternet* and you are connecting your client to the 10.
 IP like the test.py does.

 **memtier**
 There is a memtier service commented out in the docker-compose if you would like to run that uncomment it.